 What happens in Sex Therapy?

-In your first session, your therapist will ask you why you've come to Sex Therapy and what you hope to get out of it.
-Your therapist will be supportive and non-judgemental so you can be open about what is worrying you.
+In your first session, your therapist will ask you some questions about your sex life, why you've decided to come to Sex Therapy and what you hope to get out of it.
+Your therapist will be supportive and non-judgemental so you can be open about what is concerning you.

 Everything you say during therapy is kept completely confidential and your therapist will work with you to decide on how many sessions you need.

 To find out more about Sex Therapy, and to arrange an appointment call us on 01302 380900 or email us.